makyo/salsa/_posts/2017-09-20-sound-design-and-genre-tags.md

 ## Three Approaches to Battle

-I love sci-fi, speculative fiction, and other forms of --- *gasp* --- genre fiction.
+I love sci-fi, speculative fiction, and other forms of --- *gasp* --- genre fiction, an unfairly maligned term used to differentiate such writings from the more serious Literature.
 I have a very hard time writing it, despite reading and watching so much of it, though, so I try my best to learn from what I see.

 One of the big things that comes out of genre fic, though certainly not the only thing, is action and battle.
 This is especially prevalent in film, as this makes for a very impressive scene or act.